 Student’s Responsibility to the Teacher:

-1. Be fully prepared for each lesson.
-(Practice the material you have been assigned to work on.)
+- Be prepared for each lesson.
+Practice the material you have been assigned to work on.

 Recitals and Performances:

-When possible, I schedule recitals usually lasting 1 hour to 1 ½ hrs.
-All students perform their songs by memory in front of an audience of family, friends & other students.
-For some students, this is their first public performance.
+I often schedule recitals.
+All students perform their songs by memory in front of an audience of family, friends, and other students in a nurturing and non-judgemental environment.

-The recital will include a mix of classical, folk, pop, and musical theatre selections done with a variety of accompaniments using piano and/or guitar or appropriate music track.
-The program should be varied with solos, duets and some students who can sing or play an instrument are encouraged to do both.
+The recital will include a mix of classical, folk, pop, and musical theatre selections with various accompaniments using piano and/or guitar or an appropriate music track.
+Students who can sing or play an instrument are encouraged to do both.

-*Please note, parking for the home studio is on the street especially after 5pm and on Saturdays when household members need access to the driveway.
+*Please note, parking for the home studio is on the street, so homeowners have access to the driveway.